mirakc/mirakc/docs/config.md

 * `schedules.json` contains recording schedules

-You can specify multiple nested directories in the `options.contentPath` property in a JSON data used in the following Web endpoints:
+You can specify multiple nested directories in the `options.contentPath` property in a JSON data used in the following web endpoints:

 * [POST /api/recording/schedules](./web-api.md#postapirecordingschedules)